elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-4-troubleshoot-storage-performance-and-connectivity.md

 ### Use esxcli to troubleshoot multipathing and PSA-related issues

-This was covered in &#8220;<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-1-3-configure-and-manage-complex-multipathing-and-psa-plug-ins/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-1-3-configure-and-manage-complex-multipathing-and-psa-plug-ins/']);">VCAP5-DCA Objective 1.3</a>&#8221; and in &#8220;<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions/']);">VCAP5-DCA Objective 1.1</a>&#8221;
+This was covered in "<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-1-3-configure-and-manage-complex-multipathing-and-psa-plug-ins/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-1-3-configure-and-manage-complex-multipathing-and-psa-plug-ins/']);">VCAP5-DCA Objective 1.3</a>" and in "<a href="http://virtuallyhyper.com/2012/10/vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions/']);">VCAP5-DCA Objective 1.1</a>"

 ### Use esxcli to troubleshoot VMkernel storage module configurations

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-troubleshooting-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-troubleshooting-guide.pdf']);">vSphere Troubleshooting ESXi 5.0</a>&#8221;
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-troubleshooting-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-troubleshooting-guide.pdf']);">vSphere Troubleshooting ESXi 5.0</a>"

 > **Adjust Queue Depth for QLogic and Emulex HBAs**
-> If you are not satisfied with your host&#8217;s performance, change the maximum queue depth for the QLogic or Emulex HBA.
+> If you are not satisfied with your host's performance, change the maximum queue depth for the QLogic or Emulex HBA.
 >
 > To adjust the maximum queue depth parameter, use the vCLI commands.
 >